Colleges by Location

 Admissions

-According to the newest data, this institution uses standardized test scores for admission and it admitted 527 in 2021.
-As far as admission difficulty is considered, based on data self-reported by the institution this school is relatively easy to get into.
+According to the newest information reported, this school uses standardized test scores for admission and it admitted 206 in 2021.
+Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is relatively easy to get into.

 Test Scores

-The average ACT score for all the enrolled students in 2021 was 16 and the average GPA was 2.5.
+The ACT composite average score for all the enrolled students in 2021 was 16 while the average GPA was 2.5.

 Deadlines